 (1) Configuration

-Ball bearings are available in Angular contact configuration (Angular Contact Ball Bearings or ACBB) or in Radial contact configuration (Deep Groove Ball Bearings or DGBB).
+Ball bearings are available in Radial contact configuration (Deep Groove Ball Bearings or DGBB) or Angular contact configuration (Angular Contact Ball Bearings or ACBB).

-The difference between the angular and radial bearings is in the retainer type which defines the support of load from axial and radial direction.
+The main difference between the angular and radial bearings is in the raceway geometry type and the way the balls make contact in those raceways which defines the support of load from axial and radial direction.

 (2) Ceramic or Steel Balls